mre/endler.dev/content/2026/newsletter-setup/index.md

 It's really not that interesting, but if you're curious about how it works, I'm happy to share.
 Or wait until I clean it up a bit and open source it properly.
 Probably will just take me another few years to get around to it.

+The best part is that you can test my setup by filling out the form below and subscribing to the newsletter.